engraya/orbitStaff/README.md

-# SoftEmployee
+# OrbitStaff

-SoftEmployee is a responsive and user-friendly Employee Directory application.
-It provides an intuitive interface for managing employee records, offering features like employee listing, adding new employees, and table responsiveness for seamless access across devices. 🚀.
+OrbitSatff is a responsive and user-friendly Staff Directory application.
+It provides an intuitive interface for managing staff records, offering features like employee listing, adding new employees, and table responsiveness for seamless access across devices. 🚀.

 ## Technologies Used